 Authorized user vs. joint account holder: What’s the difference?

 Typically, the person who opens a credit card account is the only one authorized to use it.
-This person is generally known as the primary cardholder, and he or she is legally responsible to pay off all debts on the account.
+This person is generally known as the primary cardholder, and they are legally responsible to pay off all debts on the account.

 Let’s look at two other types of credit card users and see how they differ.